-EUCLEIA Coordinator (Dr Peter Stott) Responsible for the overall coordination of the pu
+EUCLEIA Coordinator (Dr Peter Stott)

-Responsible for the overall coordination of the project; coordination with other EU funded and international projects; chair of the management board; communicating with the REA on agreements and deviations from agreed plans; acting as the project point of contact for the REA; point of contact for the advisory board.
-Reports to the European Commission/REA and is assisted by the project manager and science coordinator.
+Responsible for the overall coordination of the project; coordination with other EU funded and international projects; chair of the management board; communicating with the EC on agreements and deviations from agreed plans; acting as the project point of contact for the EC; point of contact for the advisory board.
+Reports to the European Commission and is assisted by the project manager and science coordinator.